See Art ~ Make Art

 Art is the Heart

-New to the Artworks Festival this year, attendees are encouraged to contribute to this communal project by describing what art means to them on a length of red or white ribbon, then tying it to a 3D chicken-wire sculpture.
+New to the Artworks Festival this year, attendees are encouraged to contribute to this communal project sharing what art means to you.

 Bubble Blow